The Irish Celtic Gods and Goddesses / Celtic deities played a key part in Celtic mythology.

 An important father-figure in Celtic mythology, Dagda is one of the ‘good’ Celtic Mythology Gods.
 He is the father of Aengus, Bodb Derg, Cermait, Midir and Brigit.

-Dagda had several powerful weapons and it’s said that his large club could slay 10 men with a single blow.
-It could also resurrect the dead.
+Dagda had several powerful weapons and it’s said that his large club could slay 10 men with a single blow and that it had the power to resurrect the dead.

 He also had a harp that was used to summon the seasons, as well as a cauldron for producing food.
-Dagda had many lovers and one of them was the Celtic goddess of war and fate, the almighty Morrigan.
+Dagda had many lovers and one of them was the Celtic goddess of war and fate – the Morrigan.